-Responding to Allegations Against Professionals Who Hold Positions of Trust
+Responding to Allegations Against Professionals Who Abuse their Position of Trust

-Are you absolutely sure that you understand what should happen if anyone complains or alleges that a member of your team has abused a child, young person or parent?
+Are you absolutely sure that you understand what should happen if anyone complains or alleges that a member of your team has abused a child, young person, vulnerable adult, or parent?

 This is an aspect of safeguarding practice that never goes away.
-And during this fourteen months of pandemic, there are some important facts to note:
+And during this nineteen months of pandemic, there are some important facts to note:

-- Many people, our students or clients, parents or staff members have been 'locked down' with triggered memories of trauma ... an experience of abuse by a professional trusted person that they can not banish from their thoughts
+- Many people, our students or clients, parents or staff members have been 'locked down' with triggered memories of trauma ... an experience of abuse by a professional trusted person who abused that position of trust.

-- You know how to deter those who confidently apply for jobs in our organisations, purely to get easy access to vulnerable parents, their children or young people
+- You know how to deter those who confidently apply for jobs in our organisations, purely to get easy access to vulnerable adults including parents, their children or young people

 - You can spot the kind of behaviours in your Practitioners, Managers and/or colleagues that should cause you to take action

-- You have a clear professional behaviour policy that actually reflects expectations for modern professional conduct and behaviour
+- Your professional behaviour policy actually reflects expectations for modern professional conduct and behaviour

 - All members of your organisation including: trustees, governors and practitioners within the team challenge each other, rather than close ranks